xiasitao/economics-bachelors-thesis/organization/content.md

     - balancing
         - method
         - descriptives (how many role models had too few articles, how many articles were upsampled?)
+        - necessary if articles/role models are counted per SES level in order to be able to compare both SES categories
+        - also necessary if distribution of topics etc. is scrutinized because topics etc. strongly correlate with role models and topics could be unnaturally overweighted/underweighted just by the number of articles per role model

 # Topic Modelling
 - Theory